May, Texas: History

 The area was originally part of a Mexican land grant given to empresario John Cameron in 1827.
 The community itself was developed in the 1870s and was named for pioneer settler W.D.
 May.
 May's brother, Nathan, opened a store at the site in 1879.
 A post office was established two years later.
 In 1907, May had a blacksmith shop, general store, newspaper, and bank.

 That same year, the community became a stop on the Brownwood North and South Railway.
 The line was abandoned in 1927.
 The population had grown to roughly 500 by 1940 and had several churches and 14 businesses.
 During the following years, May began to slowly decline.
 The community was home to around 285 residents by 1980.
 That figure remained steady through 2000.
 Although May is unincorporated, it has a post office, with the ZIP code of 76857.

-May had slow growth in population since the landscape was sandy.
+May experienced slow growth in population, since the landscape was sandy.
 The community also had Baptist and Methodist churches.

+Demographics

+May first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 Education

 The May Independent School District provides public education in the community of May.
 Before then, May had a school called Old Swayback school.